 Why read this? : We look at the relative merits of traditional vs digital marketing.
 Learn why it feels like they run on separate timelines.
 We look at the pros and cons of each approach, and how to help them work together.
 Read this to learn how using both approaches can get you back to a better future.

 We recently updated our set of digital marketing guides.
 Because the world needs more content about digital marketing, right?

 But digital continues to evolve as an area of marketing.
-That means we need to regularly review and update our content.
+That’s why we regularly review and update this content.

 This update made us think a lot about how digital marketing works vs traditional marketing.

 It often seems traditional and digital marketing are 2 separate topics.
 They don’t connect well, if at all.
 Almost like they operate in separate timelines.

 Like somewhere along the way, digital split off on its own away from traditional.
 But the traditional timeline carried on regardless.

 So, they both exist, and should be on the same timeline.
 But clearly, they aren’t.

 So no, the world doesn’t need more digital marketing content.
 But it could do with more content which helps pull together this split in the marketing timelines.

 A bit like a marketing Back To The Future.
 Where you change just a few things, and suddenly you’re in a marketing world which makes more sense.
 Where there’s more marketing Martys.
 And less marketing Biffs.